Can Dogs Go to Costco? What Dogs Are Allowed at Costco

 Are Dogs Allowed in Costco?
 Here's What You Need to Know

 Costco has a clear policy regarding pets in its stores—only service animals are allowed.
+In practice, animals allowed inside Costco are limited to service animals under the ADA.
 Unfortunately, your beloved pooch, cuddly cat, or furry (or feathery) friend must stay home while you stock up on bulk buys.

 Costco Maintains Exceptions for Service Animals

 Highly trained service animals that perform vital tasks and services for people with disabilities are permitted inside all Costco locations when accompanying their handlers.
+A service animal provides essential access and assistance to its owner, reinforcing the importance of these working dogs.
 These exceptional working dogs provide essential assistance like:

 • Guiding individuals with vision impairments